Midwest City High School

 Midwest City High School is one of two high schools in Midwest City, Oklahoma, United States.
 The school is part of the Mid-Del School District, and serves more than 1,600 students.

+In addition to sections of Midwest City, the attendance boundary includes sections of Oklahoma City, including the base housing for Tinker Air Force Base (which has dependents of United States Air Force personnel).